zdellaert/ZD_Putnam_Lab_Notebook/_posts/2023-04-03-Paxgene-Decalcification-Sections-Test.md

       - 100 mM Hepes (pH 7.8)
         - Note: Adjust pH of Hepes buffer with NaOH.
   - Then dehydrated in ethanol series starting with 50% ethanol
-- EDTA decalcification: [Liew et al laser microdissection protocol](https://www.science.org/doi/10.1126/sciadv.aar8028), basically the exact same as above
+- EDTA decalcification: [Liew et al laser microdissection protocol](https://www.science.org/doi/10.1126/sciadv.aar8028), based on [this](https://link.springer.com/article/10.1007/s00338-004-0456-0) basically the exact same as above
   - Fixed in **3% paraformaldehyde in S22 buffer** at 4°C overnight
   - Decalcified using 0.5 M EDTA in Ca-free S22 at 4°C.
   - They were then dehydrated in an ethanol series and embedded in Paraplast.